Ming-DeMers/CAC-Website/design-plan/design-journey.md

 **Everything, including images, must be visible in _Markdown: Open Preview_.** If it's not visible in the Markdown preview, then we can't grade it.
 We also can't give you partial credit either. **Please make sure your design journey should is easy to read for the grader;** in Markdown preview the question _and_ answer should have a blank line between them.

-## Markdown Instructions

-**TODO: delete this section before submission.**

-This is a Markdown file.
-All written documents that you will submit this semester will be Markdown files.
-Markdown is a commonly used format by developers and bloggers.
-It's something that you should know.
-Learning it is a learning objective of this course.

-**Please use the official [Markdown Reference Documentation](https://commonmark.org/help/) if you aren't sure how to "code" Markdown.**

-**TODO: delete this section before submission.**

 ## Existing Design (Milestone 1)

 **Make the case for your decisions using concepts from class, as well as other design principles, theories, examples, and cases from outside of class (includes the design prerequisite for this course).**